sicss-cmu/2025-materials/README.md

 - **Data Visualization** (Thursday, May 15 – 10:30 AM)
 - **Shiny App Development** (Thursday, May 15 – 1:30 PM)

-Focuses on effective visual communication and building interactive data apps with R and Shiny.

 ---

 ## 📂 Working with Real-Life Data